3 Steps to working out a plan …

 – If they’re concentrated in any geographic regions ( so promotion can be sent there ).

 – Demographics like age, education.

-( You can grab this online research PDF that will run you through that in about half an hour. )
+( Grab this online research PDF and it will run you through that in about half an hour. )